MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-file-list-labels-cpp.md

 ---
-title: Quickstart - List sensitivity labels in a Microsoft Information Protection (MIP) tenant using C++ MIP SDK
+title: Quickstart - List sensitivity labels in a Microsoft Purview Information Protection tenant using C++ MIP SDK
-description: A quickstart showing you how to use the Microsoft Information Protection C++ SDK to list the sensitivity labels in your tenant.
+description: A quickstart showing you how to use the Microsoft Purview Information Protection C++ SDK to list the sensitivity labels in your tenant.
 author: msmbaldwin
 ms.service: information-protection
 ms.topic: quickstart